xneyder/ecs_fargate_cloudFormation/README.md

 After about 5 minutes the cloudwatch alarm will detect that the number of messages is more than 10 so it will trigger the scale out policy.
 To test it you can go to the AWS console and see that the number of running tasks has increased by 2.

-Kill the send_sqs_messages.py and run the consume SQS messages to clear the alarm and trigger the scale in policy.
+Kill the send_sqs_messages.py and run the consume SQS messages script to clear the alarm and trigger the scale in policy.

 ```console
 cd scripts